romasku/tuya-zigbee-switch/PR_TEMPLATE.md

 - Long press duration extended to 5 seconds for the module button to prevent accidental factory resets
 - Both switches (module button and 2-way wall switch) control the same relay (RC0)

+## Board Photos (Optional but Helpful)

+If you have photos of the PCB/board, please include them here.
+They help:
+- Verify pinout connections
+- Help others identify the same device
+- Document the device for future reference

+You can drag & drop images directly into this PR description.

 ## Related

 - Based on similar ZTU module configurations (e.g., AVATTO_TS0001)